RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *Yeah.
 It's, it's an accelerated journey from what most people get to experience.
 You know, most people experience, um, stressful situations and painful, experience situations. they just don't experience them every day or every week, and so you have this accelerated journey which which does put you on a path that I think can be incredibly, um, meaningful, you know, and, and where you, where you can learn a tremendous amount that you wouldn't be able to.
 But it, you know, once you're on the roller coaster it's really hard to get off.*

 Yeah.
 So, so that's like I, I think the secondary question then would be like, like, "Hey, you're going to grow in, and excel.
 Your, your personal growth, your, your overall growth, but your personal growth is gonna go through this accelerator.
 You're gonna, you're gonna live lifetimes in years."
 If you and I think that's a nice way of saying it, like, the number of stressful scenarios, like if you have a normal nine-to-five job, you know, you're not getting nailed frequently, hopefully.
 But then, startup, you're getting nailed frequently.
 So, so then, what do you say to help Julius through that?

+### Siddhartha (37:17)

-*Well, to some extent, on one hand, you know one of my favorite books is this book Siddhartha.
+*Well, to some extent, on one hand, you know one of my favorite books is this book [Siddhartha](http://www.huzheng.org/geniusreligion/Siddhartha.pdf).
 Um, and in the book, I don't know if you've read it, it follows the life of Siddhartha as he goes, you know, through life.
 And my favorite part in it, in the book, is eventually, you know, he has a kid, and he, uh, becomes a, at the end of his life, he's like a river, like a ferryman.
 He, like, ferries people back and forth across the river.
 And he has a friend who's a ferryman.
 And this kid is now starting to experience life and becoming an adult, and making all these mistakes, and he said, Siddhartha asks his friend, he's like, "How can I prevent my kid from making mistakes, these mistakes?"
 And this, his friend, is like "That's part of the process.
 You know, he has to.
 You can't prevent him.
 You have to go out there, and he has to go learn for himself."*

 *And, I think, in a way, that's kind of how I feel about startups, you know.
 Whether it's my own son or not he will have to learn himself.
 That's kind of the point of the startup.
 But it really applies to anything you do in life, in your your entire journey.
 And so there's nothing really I can do to ease it.
 Um, at the same time, you know, I think that what I would tell him is probably what I've been talking about a lot, uh, publicly, recently.
 Which is that, you know, just having a healthy base of, um, personal wellness behaviors will allow you to have, be anti-fragile enough to tackle on the these problems, and have these emotional swings, and experience these, like, ups and downs that you, that you have when you're tackling any sort of heart problem.
 Whether it's the startup or not.
 And so those are things, you know, like meditation and exercise and diet which help you, um, be grounded in yourself, and, I think, avoid the worst outcomes of like, the compulsive, compulsive behaviors and addictions of being a human being.*